 One of the biggest draws of Ashiatsu is its ability to provide deep, consistent pressure without the discomfort that can sometimes come from a therapist’s elbows, knuckles, or thumbs.
 The therapist uses the broad, soft surface of their feet to apply pressure, which feels much more comfortable and less invasive.
 This technique allows your muscles to relax and accept the deep work more readily.
 Instead of bracing against a sharp point, your body can melt into the long, flowing strokes, making it a perfect choice for those who crave deep tissue work but are sensitive to pointed pressure.

-Lasting Relief and Better Circulation
+Find Lasting Relief and Improve Circulation

 Have you ever left a massage feeling great, only to have the tension creep back in a day or two later?
 Ashiatsu massages often have longer-lasting effects than other styles.
 The sustained, deep compression helps to improve circulation and flush out metabolic waste from sore, tired muscles.
 This process encourages healing and can provide significant relief from chronic pain and stiffness.
 The broad pressure also helps to lengthen and stretch tight muscles and fascia, creating a sense of openness in the body that can last for days after your session.